Polyaspartic Floor Coating vs. Epoxy: Why Floortek’s Modern System Is 10X Better

 Whether you choose polyaspartic or epoxy, the quality of the installation is everything.
 Epoxy is often sold in DIY kits, which leads to many of the problems homeowners experience.
 DIY kits usually lack the volume, solidity, and strength of professional-grade materials, and the installation errors from inexperienced applicators are common.

 At Floortek, we only use professional-grade systems and follow a meticulous, multi-step process for every floor.
-We prepare the concrete using specialized equipment to ensure the material chemically adheres to your floor, providing a bond that will last.
+We prepare the concrete using specialized equipment to ensure the material chemically adheres to your floor, providing a lasting bond.
 If you’re interested in the materials themselves, you can learn more about Our Coating Products On our website.
 This commitment to quality is why our polyaspartic is better than epoxy.

 📈 The Long-Term Value and Warranty